nyc-crh/site/content/plain-text/proposal-independent-district-harlem.md

 ---
-title: Title in Title Case
+title: A Proposal for an Independent Board of Education in Harlem (text)
 layout: plain-text
 draft: false
 ---